 - Results of elections

 - Updates to the constitution (as relevant)

 - Prize winners and new BAAL-supported initiatives

 - Thanks to any EC members stepping down

-- Thanks to LOC
+- Thanks to LOC (gifts will be organized by the Meetings Secretary)

 - Handover to new Chair (where applicable)

+- Note: if the Chair is to stand down at an annual conference, they are typically co-opted as an Ordinary Member to the EC for one year, to assist with a smooth handover to the new Chair (i.e. providing addition support and advice, where required).